barias35/applaudo-studio-rest-assured-test/README.md

 ![image](https://user-images.githubusercontent.com/47786738/124062443-c4b44080-d9fe-11eb-8d2e-caedd7c49aa1.png)

-I learned a new things

 I used IntelliJ

-if you clone this project you must run maven for automatically install dependencies and plugins already in the pom file
+If you clone this project you must run maven for automatically install dependencies and plugins already in the pom file

 then open IntelliJ go to this option